 - SocialPersona-Social Persona Layout.layout-meta.xml

 Step 30: After a while you will get a “Success” message in the bottom right hand corner.

 Result: And your Opportunity should go from:

 Want to find out where your email template is referenced, the example I gave in the introduction?
-If you look in “Email Alerts” you can see which Workflow Rules and Approval Processes use your email template but that doesn’t tell us which Apex Classes, Flows and Process Builder processes are using it.
+If you look in “Email Alerts” you can see which Approval Processes use your email template but that doesn’t tell us which Apex Classes and Flows are using it.

 I’ll be explaining how to do this in part 2, plus giving a little bit more background to VSCode.

 Well, here’s the thing.
 Normally I put some next steps.
 This would be for admins to learn more about the product, but there’s a dearth of accessible information.
 Plenty for those who are familiar with developer speak-though!
 Reckon you have something to add?
 Comment below with extra resources or reach out to the SalesforceBen team if you want to write a follow up article.

 - Hands-on: Creating Lightning Web Components using Trailhead (which is all about VSCode)